• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 --- Kindled Spirit ---

-Dyllaine was amid a hearbeat, in a sea of darkness- where there was nothing.
+Dyllaine was amid a heartbeat, in a sea of darkness- where there was nothing.
 No direction, no sensation beyond shadow, and no indication of life.
 And then he tasted blueberries and felt the warmth of a hug- of every hug he's ever had.

 His chest grew warm, and the second heartbeat resounded.
 What followed wasn't blinding, nor was it a grand declaration of heroism- but rather, it was the feeling of… taking that single step forward.